fmi/java-course/07-io-streams-and-files/lab/README.md

      *
      * @param image the image to be processed
-     * @return BufferedImage the processed image of type (TYPE_INT_RGB) */
+     * @return BufferedImage the processed image of type (TYPE_INT_RGB)
+     * @throws IllegalArgumentException if the image is null */
     BufferedImage process(BufferedImage image);
 }